kunalj101/python_intro_hackathon/chapter5.md

 *** =instructions
 - Import Linear model of sklearn
-- Create object of sklearn
+- Create object of sklearn.linear_model.LogisticRegression

 *** =hint
-To import linear_model from sklearn
+You can import a module of a library as import library.module

 *** =pre_exercise_code